BlakeFrei/campaign-learn.en/help/acs/managing-processes-and-data/external-api-activity.md

 ---
-title: Configure and run workflow with API activity
+title: Configure and run workflow with the External API activity
-seo-title: Configure and run workflow with API activity
+seo-title: Configure and run workflow with the External API activity
 description: The External API activity allows easy data ingress and egress with REST API systems for batch and blast workflows.
 seo-description: The External API activity allows easy data ingress and egress with REST API systems for batch and blast workflows.
 feature: Data Management